On this page

 Explore English and pathway programs

-Genuineness Requirements
+Genuineness requirements

-As part of simplified student visa framework (SSVF) we must ensure the application to study is genuine and that they can successfully complete the planned study.
+As part of simplified student visa framework (SSVF) we must ensure the application to study is genuine and that applicants can successfully complete the planned study.
 We will consider a range of personal and academic factors when we assess their application, including:

 • their immigration history, including any prior visa refusals